Chart Color Schemes

 Higgins is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census evaluation in Higgins, 95.7% of dwellings were houses, with the remaining 4.3% consisting of semi-detached homes, apartments, and other types of dwellings.
-In comparison, the Australian Capital Territory had 69.4% houses and 30.5% other dwellings.
-Home ownership in Higgins stood at 31.5%, with mortgaged dwellings at 45.5% and rented ones at 23.0%.
-The median monthly mortgage repayment in Higgins was $2,000, aligning with the Australian Capital Territory average, while the median weekly rent was $400 compared to the ACT's $2,000 and $430 respectively.
-Nationally, Higgins' mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+The dwelling structure in Higgins, as evaluated at the latest Census, consisted of 95.7% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
+Home ownership in Higgins was at 31.5%, with the remaining dwellings either mortgaged (45.5%) or rented (23.0%).
+The median monthly mortgage repayment in the area was $2,000, aligning with Australian Capital Territory's average, while the median weekly rent figure was $400, compared to Australian Capital Territory's $2,000 and $430 respectively.
+Nationally, Higgins's median monthly mortgage repayments were higher at $2,000 compared to the Australian average of $1,863, and rents exceeded the national figure of $375 at $400.

 Frequently Asked Questions - Housing